 |

-"Nozawa-na" (Brassica campestris var. hakabura) belongs to Brassicaceae (the Mustard family).
+The "Nozawa-na" (Brassica rapa var. hakabura) belongs to Brassicaceae (the Mustard family).
 It is a biennial herb that is a variety of "turnip".
-It is said that the chief priest of Kenmei-ji Temple in Nozawa Onsen Village, in the northern part of Nagano Prefecture, brought back the seeds of "Tennouji-kabu" in the middle of the Edo period (about 260 years ago), and which mutated and became the current "Nozawa-na".
+It is said that the chief priest of Kenmei-ji Temple in Nozawa Onsen Village, in the northern part of Nagano Prefecture, brought back the seeds of "Tennouji-kabu" in the middle of the Edo period (1603-1868), and which mutated and became the current "Nozawa-na".
 However, genetic research has now denied the idea of a "turnip" variety, and it is thought to be another variety "ha-kabura" derived from "turnip".
 After World War II, it has been cultivated nationwide from Hokkaido to Kumamoto, mainly in Nagano and Niigata prefectures.
 The leaves are large, long ovate with a length of 60 to 90 cm.
 When this leaf is soaked, "glue" is produced, which is thought to be the effect of mucopolysaccharides.

 |